All Episodes

 And who is it that wants to suppress dissent and penalize certain speech and certain thoughts?

-These are the people who claim to have civil rights as their number one concern.
+These are the people who claim to have civil rights as their number one concern, when in fact it's just the opposite.

-I gotta run a little long here.
+I got to run a little long here.

-We'll be back just a second.
+We'll be back in just a second.

 You know, I've got an idea for President Bush.

-What if Bush turned around and said, Hey, I'll tell you what, Dingy Harry and Nancy Pelosi, I will offer you this.
+What if Bush turned around and said, hey, I'll tell you what, Dingy Harry and Nancy Pelosi, I will offer you this.

 Up the ante.

-And I can't get over this left-handed woman, but I still can't get it.
+And I can't get over this left-handed woman.

-Can you imagine the devastating effects if you're a woman and you're left-handed, you're listening to this show and you're driving around or you're doing whatever, and you hear you've got a 40% overall chance of dying earlier because you're left-handed.
+Can you imagine the devastating effects if you're a woman and you're left-handed, you're listening to this show and you're driving around and you're doing whatever, and you hear you've got a 40% overall chance of dying earlier because you're left-handed.

 Can you imagine the devastating effects?

-And I can't, for the life of me, understand why anybody would even conduct such research and why they think if they did that there's some correlation to it.
+And I can't, for the life of me, understand why anybody would even conduct such research and why they think if they did, that there's some correlation to it.

-You know, the real danger, if there's danger in left anything, it's left thinking.
+You know, the real danger, if there's danger in left anything, it's left-thinking.

-I mean, look at left-thinking women, look at the abortions they have.
+I mean, look at left-thinking women.

-Try not even making it out of the womb.
+I mean, you're talking about dying early, trying not even making it out of the womb.

 I got these two stories about why women hate Hillary.